omkarbare/Multi-Agent-AI-Equity-Research-Platform/README.md

 # AI Equity Research Platform

-Multi-Agent AI research workflow that turns a stock ticker into a readable equity research note.
+Multi-Agent AI research workflow that turns a stock ticker into a deatiled equity research report.
 It combines a Streamlit interface, a FastAPI backend, a LangGraph analysis pipeline, Yahoo Finance data, and a Groq-hosted language model.

 **In plain terms:** choose a company, let the app gather available market and company data, review a generated research note, and inspect the numbers behind it.
 The tool is for research and learning, not investment advice.